Lunar2kPS/csharp-calls-to-lua/README.md

 ## Docker in This Project
 - If you are unfamiliar with Docker, I highly recommend watching this [free, in-depth YouTube video course on Docker](https://www.youtube.com/watch?v=zJ6WbK9zFpI&ab_channel=KodeKloud)!
 - Commands:
-  - `docker build -t 2kcarlos/csharp-calls-to-lua .`
+  - `docker-compose build`
-    - _Builds the Docker image based on the [Dockerfile](Dockerfile), and names the resulting image "2kcarlos/csharp-calls-to-lua"._
+    - _Builds the Docker image based on the [docker-compose.yml](docker-compose.yml), and names the resulting image "2kcarlos/csharp-calls-to-lua"._
   - `docker-compose up`
-    - _Runs a new Docker container according to the instructions in the [docker-compose.yaml](docker-compose.yaml) file._
+    - _Runs a new Docker container according to the instructions in the [docker-compose.yml](docker-compose.yml) file._